Users and their Types

 comment

-: Optional user description or full name. -
+: Optional fields usually contain a user description or full name. -

 home_directory